flora-gr/coding-dojo/rendering/README.md

 # Coding Dojo: Optimizing Flutter UI Performance
-In mobile development, especially with Flutter, it's important to build lightweight apps that don’t overburden the device’s CPU or GPU.
+In mobile development, it's important to build lightweight apps that don’t overburden the device’s CPU or GPU.
 Even though Flutter is optimized for performance, careless widget structuring can lead to unnecessary work — especially in the form of rebuilds and repaints.
 This can make the app feel sluggish or unresponsive.

 ## 🔄 Rebuilds vs 🎨 Repaints
 ### Rebuild